beaker-project/beaker-dev-docs/proposals/predefined-access-policies.rst

 Through the web UI:

    Select "Systems -> Pools" from the menu, then click "Create".
-Enter the pool name, and select a group to own the pool.
+Enter the pool name, and (optionally) select a group to own the pool.

 Through the ``bkr`` cli::